datacraft-dsc/DEPs/5/README.md

 ## Overview

-We utilise the W3C DID draft specification to provide identifiers to assets and agents in the decentralised data ecosystem.
+The W3C DID draft specification provides a basis for decentralised identifiers for assets and agents in the decentralised data ecosystem.

 *Agents* are identified by a DID, which can be resolved via a Universal Resolver to obtain a DDO (DID Document) that describes the Agent.